practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

 Despite being a bit of a hack, this code served us well enough for a fairly long time.
 It even supported a basic "test mode" that allowed me to send a broadcast email to myself before sending it out everyone.
 However, the design would need to change greatly if we wanted to include share tokens in the article links we emailed to subscribers.
 We'd need to send out individual emails rather than sending batched messages, and we'd also need to implement some sort of basic mail merge functionality to handle article link generation.

-I don't want to get too bogged down in details here, but this changeset turned out to be far more complicated than I expected it to be.
+I don't want to get too bogged down in details here, but this changeset turned out to be far more complicated than I expected.
 For starters, the way we were using `ActionMailer` in our original code was incorrect, and we were relying on undefined behavior without realizing it.
 Because the `BroadcastMailer` had been working fine for us in production and its (admittedly mediocre) tests were passing, we didn't notice the problem until we attempted to change its behavior.
 After attempting to introduce code that looked like this, I started to get all sorts of confusing test failures:

 ```ruby
 class BroadcastMailer < ActionMailer::Base